 The event is sold out, but perhaps someone out there has an extra ticket to spare.
 New York Times tech columnist and Missing Manual series creator David Pogue will visit Gloucester County College in Sewell, New Jersey for a

-hosted by the Main Line Macintosh Users Group on Saturday, April 3.
+special event hosted by the Main Line Macintosh Users Group on Saturday, April 3.

 Pogue’s visit is a join production of several other Delaware Valley area Mac user groups, including Macintosh Users Group South New Jersey, Princeton Macintosh Users Group, Macintosh Business Users Group, and South Jersey Apple Users Group.
 He’ll speak from 1:00 to 4:00 p.m., covering many of the tips and tricks found in his new book, “Mac OS X: The Missing Manual, Panther Edition,” as well as regaling the crowd with his usual assortment of jokes and humorous anecdotes.